kartoffelknoedeln/applied-mathematics/README.md

 # Applied mathematics.
-The topics at hand will be:
+The topics covered will be:
 - Number theory
   - Sieve of Eratosthenes
   - Primitive roots checker